liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. deliver a torrent of political and legal grievances
 1. I’m buying
 1. he's been with us ever since
-1. do not always listene to the pundits
-1. how much you make
 1. persecute uyghur population
 1. he was lashing out in an email
 1. I think they've gotten a bad rap